preetisawant/runtimes/nodejs/updates.md

 This change to the default runtime will not affect your application if you configured a specific version of Node.js in your application's package.json.

-**Note:** You can always specify the version of Node.js to run your application by using the engines.node entry in your package.json as explained in [Available versions](index.html#available_versions).
+You can always specify the version of Node.js to run your application by using the engines.node entry in your package.json as explained in [Available versions](index.html#available_versions).
+{: note}

 ## November 23, 2015: Updated Node.js buildpack v2.7-20151118-1003